Great to have you here, Rush Limbaugh, the fastest three hours in media.

 They all said no.

-Let me and I'm I made this statement, by the way, because I think it's silly to assume that let's just stick to the Republican side.
+And I made this statement, by the way, because I think it's silly to assume that, let's just stick to the Republican side.

 It's absurd to think we've only got one candidate who's going to prosecute the war on terror correctly and defend and protect the nation's safety, security, and constitution.

-I think any of the people on the Republican side could be just as other than Ron Paul.
+I think any of the people on the Republican side could be justice other than Ron Paul.

-I mean, you know, you always got a wild card uh in uh in every deck, uh, but but but of the serious contenders here.
+I mean, you know, you always got a wild card in every deck.

-The only thing about Huckabee is you wonder about his experience with it, uh being a governor.
+The only thing about Huckabee is you wonder about his experience with it, being a governor.

 I don't even think he ever called out the National Guard.

-You remember when Bill Clinton ran for president, he said, I do have military experience.
+You know, when Bill Clinton ran for president, he said, I do have military experience.

-I understand what it is a deal with the military.
+I understand what it is to deal with the military.

 He was using that example.

-I don't know even Huckabee has done that.
+I don't even think Huckabee has done that.

 But let's go.